|

 Best restaurant in Jaisalmer with fort views

-The pizzas smelt and looked incredible but we went for a delicious gnocchi dish, the BEST chocolate mousse we’ve ever eaten and washed it down with a glass of red wine and a Kingfisher.
-All while taking in the wonderful view of the fort lit up at night to end day one of the 2 day Jaisalmer Itinerary.
+The pizzas smelled and looked incredible, but we went for a delicious gnocchi dish, the BEST chocolate mousse we’ve ever eaten and washed it down with a glass of red wine and a Kingfisher.
+All while taking in the wonderful view of the fort lit up at night to end day one of the 2-day Jaisalmer Itinerary.

 Day 2 of your 2 Day Jaisalmer itinerary